Last week, I met an 11-year-old who asked me if I eat honey.

 In 2017, being vegan was so common and mainstream that even 11-year-olds in families that aren’t vegan or vegetarian have more informed questions.

 Though the whole world isn’t going vegan, a lot more people are choosing to cut way back on their meat consumption.

-Here are some of the big reasons they’re doing it, and why you might want to eat less meat, too.
+Here are some big reasons they’re doing it and why you might want to eat less meat.

 4 Reasons To Eat Less Meat

 The word is out that meat consumption contributes to the prevalence of obesity, diabetes, heart disease, and even cancer.

 Millions of Americans are affected by these conditions personally, and millions more have a loved one struggling with them.